The Dangers of Single Source Financial Journalism

 Financial institutions have a vested interest in ensuring confidence in the market as their own portfolios will be affected.
 It is important to consider what assets are held by SunTrust Bank’s parent company Truist Financial Corporation before considering the merit of the arguments by a single analyst.
 (Kanell, 2019).

 Looking at the Truist’s 13F filing with the SEC from the first quarter of 2020, there are number of concerns.
 First, 12-percent of their holdings are tied up in the very tech stocks your article asserts are stable (Truist, 2020).
 Secondly, 42-percent of their holdings are tied up in the broader financial sector, which itself is heavily invested in the tech sector.
 Take for example their ownership of the State Street S&P 500 ETF which goes by the symbol SPY.
 (Yahoo Finance, 2020).
 The top seven holdings totaling more than twenty-one percent of SPY holdings are traded on the NASDAQ.
-With this bearing out over the entirety of Truist holdings tied up in the Financial sector, one can assume that approximately 21-percent of their financial portfolio is tech-centric.
+With this bearing out over the entirety of Truist holdings tied up in the Financial sector, one can assume that approximately 21-percent of their financial portfolio is tech-centric and is revolving around the cyber security oil and gas.
 Adding that onto the 12-percent they hold in the tech sector, nearly one-third of their portfolio is tied up in tech stocks.

 Additionally, in late 2019 and early 2020, there was a flood of articles asserting a looming tech bubble.
 Senior contributor for Forbes, Richard Suttmeier wrote of the inflating parabolic bubble forming.
 In the Nasdaq (Suttmeir, 2019).
 In Bloomberg, Peter Coy wrote of irrational exuberance among investors.
 (Coy, 2019).
 You yourself wrote of a market reaching record tech bubbles.
 (Winck, 2019).